 Resource Management

 Kinetica provides a SQL interface for managing resource groups, which can be used to limit memory and thread usage, and execution priority for a user or group of users.
+It also provides the means to modify the tiers that the resource groups reference.

 The ability to manage resource groups is available through SQL, using the following commands: